 Schizophrenia is a serious mental illness that interferes with a person’s ability to think clearly, manage emotions, make decisions and relate to others.
-It is a complex, long-term medical illness, affecting about 1% of Americans.
+It is a complex, long-term medical illness.
+The exact prevalence of schizophrenia is difficult to measure, but estimates range from 0.25% to 0.64% of U.S. adults.
 Although schizophrenia can occur at any age, the average age of onset tends to be in the late teens to the early 20s for men, and the late 20s to early 30s for women.
 It is uncommon for schizophrenia to be diagnosed in a person younger than 12 or older than 40.
 It is possible to live well with schizophrenia.

 It can be difficult to diagnose schizophrenia in teens.
 This is because the first signs can include a change of friends, a drop in grades, sleep problems, and irritability—common and nonspecific adolescent behavior.
 Other factors include isolating oneself and withdrawing from others, an increase in unusual thoughts and suspicions, and a family history of psychosis.
 In young people who develop schizophrenia, this stage of the disorder is called the "prodromal" period.